 Section 3.
 Disposition of Records

-All accumulated records of the organization shall be retained by the terminal Secretary for a period of one year after which the appropriate documents shall be donated to a local historical library and unaccepted documents may be destroyed.
+All accumulated records of the organization shall be retained by the terminal Secretary for a period of one year after which the appropriate documents shall be donated to a local historical library and documents not accepted may be destroyed.

 Amended: April 21, 1982